Santa Clara County, California: Politics

-According to the California Secretary of State, as of February 10, 2019, Santa Clara County has 895,965 registered voters.
-Of those, 405,470 (45.3%) are registered Democrats, 151,213 (16.9%) are registered Republicans, and 308,769 (35.4%) have declined to state a political party.
+According to the California Secretary of State, as of October 2023, Santa Clara County has 1,021,457 registered voters.
+Of those, 525,176 (51.41%) are registered Democrats, and 167,840 (16.43%) are registered Republicans.

-As of November 2012, all of the cities, towns, and the unincorporated areas of Santa Clara County have more registered Democrats than Republicans.
-In the 2008 US Presidential Election, Democratic nominee Barack Obama carried every city and town in the county, as well as the unincorporated areas.
+In November 2012, all of the cities, towns, and unincorporated areas of Santa Clara County had more registered Democrats than Republicans.
+In 2008, Barack Obama carried every city and town in the county, as well as the unincorporated areas.

 Following the passage of Proposition 8, Santa Clara County joined San Francisco and Los Angeles in a lawsuit, becoming, along with San Francisco and Los Angeles, the first governmental entities in the world to sue for same-sex marriage.